NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** The coffee was bought from a shop, which gave me mixed feelings under the rules of the challenge.
-After discussion I decided, since it's simple and one ingredient foods being directly prepared for me, it's okay within the rules.
-This was my first dish using dry red kidney beans, upon checking online how to cook them i found raw beans contain a lectin [Phytohaemagglutinin][phytohaemagglutinin] which causes mild/serious symptoms if raw beans are eaten.
+After discussion I decided, since it's simple and one-ingredient foods being directly prepared for me, it's okay within the rules.
+This was my first dish using dry red kidney beans; upon checking online how to cook them I found raw beans contain a lectin [Phytohaemagglutinin][phytohaemagglutinin] which can cause mild to serious symptoms if raw beans are eaten.
 Therefore, I made sure I cooked the beans well.
-Also searched for some coco powder but could only find it with acidity regulators such as Potassium Hydroxide and Potassium Carbonate.
+I also searched for some cocoa powder but could only find it with acidity regulators such as Potassium Hydroxide and Potassium Carbonate.

 ##### 7th Jul